SadhuSoumik/DyNeuro/README.md

-# DyNet: A Simple Neural Network Implementation in C
+# DyNeuro: A Simple Neural Network Implementation in C

 DyNet is a lightweight neural network implementation in C, designed for educational purposes and small-scale machine learning tasks.
 It includes basic matrix operations, activation functions, and an Adam optimizer for training.
 The project also demonstrates dynamic network growth by adding neurons or layers during training if the loss improvement stalls.